adamfhiy/chicago/README.md

 - `taxi_id` is a medallion, not a driver
 - Cash tips are unrecorded, so Q1 measures card tips only
-- Q2 covers 2023 only and is not comparable across years
+- Q2 and Q4b cover 2023 only and are not comparable across years
 - 26,927 rows (0.01%) have no `trip_end_timestamp`.
 These are imputed as
   `trip_start + trip_seconds` rather than dropped, because a null end time returns a null gap in the shift logic, which reads as a new shift and would split one shift into several
-- Timestamps are rounded to 15 minutes, producing small apparent overlaps between consecutive trips
+- Timestamps are rounded to 15 minutes, producing small apparent overlaps between consecutive trips.
+This also explains why median idle time sits at exactly 15 or 30 minutes
 - Shift length runs from first pickup to last dropoff, so it is a floor on hours worked, not a ceiling
+- Idle time is capped at 8 hours by definition, since a longer gap ends the shift
 - The stddev 15 cutoff separating reliable from volatile holidays is a judgement call, chosen because it sits in a natural gap in the data
 - Not all trips are reported to the City, so the source is close to but not a